usw22/usw22/README.md

 - 👋 Hi, I’m @usw22
 - 👀 I’m interested in interesting things.
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning CSS.
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on nothing!
-- 📫 How to reach me personally
+- 📫 How to reach me?
+Personally.

 <!---
 usw22/usw22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.